Education

 “Anglo view closeness and intimacy as undesirable, but it is preferred and desired by the Mexican and Indo-American families” (Spiegal, 1982)

-From the research and interview of the indo-elders group, the upper-class Indians who are employed successfully in their families and social circles and they consider assimilation as the best acculturation style.
+From the research and interview of the indo-elders group, the upper-class Indians who are employed successfully in their families and social circles consider assimilation as the best acculturation style.
 The second generation of such families also finds adaptation to be useful and less exhausting regarding settlement and expansion of social circle along with combined Indo-American cultural norms.

 SEARCH